ANTI-AGING BODY SKIN CARE

 It’s glycolic acid cream.
 This alpha hydroxy acid will stimulate your arm skin’s production of hyaluronic acid to help create a suppler appearance and feel to your skin.
 It also brightens and smooths skin, lightens age spots and can even stimulate collagen renewal.
 Wear sunscreen or clothing during the day to prevent UV ray skin thinning.
 My Ultra-Fast Body Smoothing Triple Action Kit plus one of my sunscreens is a highly effective combination for treating wrinkled arm skin.

-Dr. Bailey's Complete Skin Care Routine™ to Fight Skin Aging on the Arms, Legs, Hands and Body
+Dr. Bailey's Complete Skin Care Routine™ to Fight Aging and Crepey Skin on the Arms, Legs, Hands and Body

 Remember, Complete Skin Care gets the best results for fighting the signs of aging on your body skin.
 Dr. Bailey Complete Skin Care includes the 4 essential steps,

 CLEANSE Skin using only hypoallergenic, gentle soaps and cleansers, such as my Naturally Best Bar Soap.
 For crusty age spots and excessive roughness or scale, exfoliate and add Triple Action Exfoliating Cleanser with a Salux Cloth.
 For hands, use my hypoallergenic Foaming Hand Soap.

 CORRECT skin problems like crepey skin and age spots with my Glycolic Acid Body Lotion.
 I’ve put my all-time favorite skin routine products for aging body skin into my Ultra-Fast Triple Action Body Smoothing Kit.
 This is the kit I have personally used for years to care for my aging body skin.